Before my guardian angel

 on an abstract steel sculpture

-recently implanted in a park in
+recently implanted in a park inwhat used to be

-his typical oceanside flight plan
+his typical oceanside flight planfrom

 up there